to THE MAIN WEBSITE

 While I can't guarantee that rain on your wedding day is good luck, we can put a plan in place to ensure a beautiful day and beautiful images.

-Pro Tip: If you’re not already familiar with this Southern wedding tradition, Southern folklore says if you bury a bottle of bourbon at the site where the Bride and Groom are to be married it won't rain on their wedding day.
+Pro Tip: If you’re not already familiar with this Southern wedding tradition, Southern folklore says if you bury a bottle of bourbon at the site where the bride and groom are to be married it won't rain on their wedding day.
 According to many believers, this must be done exactly one month before the wedding, the bottle must be completely full, and it must be buried upside down to ensure maximum weather persuasion!

-I love capturing all the little details you've carefully chosen to be a part of your wedding day!
+I love capturing all the little details you've carefully chosen to be a part of your wedding day.
 When I arrive, I need about forty-five minutes to capture and style details.
 I recommend choosing a getting ready location filled with natural light and, if possible, please keep the space free from trash and clutter.

 It would be ideal if you could collect all of your bridal details including; rings, jewelry, shoes, veil purse, perfume, invitations and other keepsakes together in one spot.
 Please unwrap your dress but don't worry about styling it - I'll hang it in a beautiful spot!